 Yet it’s easy to understand concerns based on recent US employment and productivity performance.
 The largest productivity gains since 2000 came from sectors that have seen substantial employment reductions.
 Computers and related electronics, the rest of manufacturing, and information sectors contributed around half of overall productivity growth since the turn of the century and reduced employment by almost 4.5 million jobs.
 More than 85 percent of them were lost even before the recession’s onset.
 The sectors that added the most employment during this period tended to be those with lower productivity—notably the health sector.

 During the 1990s, on the other hand, strong demand and a shift to products with a higher value per unit helped ensure that sector employment expanded as productivity was growing.
 To put it another way, the underlying sources of productivity were balanced between efficiency gains (reducing inputs for a given level of output) and an increase in the volume and value of outputs for any given level of inputs.
 All this ignited a virtuous cycle of growth.
-Two sectors—large-employment retail and very-high-productivity semiconductors and electronics—collectively contributed 35 percent to that period’s acceleration in productivity growth (see interactive, “Trends in US productivity growth and employment”).
+Two sectors—large-employment retail and very-high-productivity semiconductors and electronics—collectively contributed 35 percent to that period’s acceleration in productivity growth.
 This achievement helped the private sector boost its productivity growth from 1 percent in 1985–95 to 2.4 percent in 1995–99, while these two sectors added more than two million new jobs.

 A return to a 1990s-style combination of broad-based productivity and employment growth is what the United States now needs to restore historical levels of economic expansion.
 If GDP growth is to regain the pace of the past two decades, productivity growth must accelerate by 34 percent, to 2.3 percent annually.